 There has been a sense ever since Jurgen Klinsmann was sent packing in 2016 that the USMNT program would be led in the next World Cup qualifying cycle by an American coach.
 The Klinsmann experiment clearly has many at U.S. Soccer wary of going the route of hiring a foreign coach again.

-Enter Berhalter, who has quietly emerged as an enticing prospect.
+Enter Berhalter, who has emerged as a leading candidate.
 He has impressed in his time with the Crew, building a team that plays some of the most attractive soccer in the league.
 Berhalter's emphasis on possession-based, attack-minded soccer has won him plenty of admirers who see him as the man who could potentially turn the United States into a team capable of consistently playing attractive technical soccer.

 What's working against Berhalter?
 His lack of international experience is a glaring hole on his resume.
 He is relatively inexperienced as a coach, and the lack of trophies won with the Crew could also be seen as a strike against him.
 At 44, he is one of the youngest options on this list, and if U.S. Soccer wants to hire a coach who can grow along with a very promising generation of young American talent, Berhalter could be seen as the coach to bring the most out of that talent pool.